energysistem/manuals/39974-BZ1/en/06-main_functions.md

 Use the button (10) to turn on / off your device.

-To turn on you device, move the ON/OFF button (10) to the "ON" position and you will see that the LED (7) flashes in blue.
+To turn on your device, move the ON/OFF button (10) to the "ON" position and you will see that the LED (7) flashes in blue.
 The speaker will play a welcome sound meaning that the device is now turned on.
 To turn off your device, move the ON/OFF button (10) to the "OFF" position.

 While the device is turned on, the LED indicator (7) will keep flashig in blue or green depending on the play mode selected.